(We have also published a Simple Data Conversion Tutorial.)

 IBM Mainframes

 IBM Mainframe computers usually write an "IBM Standard Label (SL) tape".
 This writes a small file called a "label" before and after each data file.
-This label defines the file that follows; its name, type, date, etc. We have published several articles on IBM Mainframe tapes; see our TechTalk Index.
+The first label defines the file that follows; its name, type, date, etc., and the second label repeats that information and also confirms the block count.
+We have published several articles on IBM Mainframe tapes; see our TechTalk Index.

 ASCII Mainframes